Yes... yay! :)

 Be aware that abuse of this privilege will not be tolerated.
 Where we detect more than one person using the same license, your Software license can be revoked and account deactivated (see our End User License Agreement).

-Not only do we prohibit you sharing your FL Studio activation with friends, it is a particularly bad idea, since you can't control who they pass it onto in future.
-We have seen cases of a license ending up on the internet and 10,000's attempted installations after we shut an account down.
-Seriously, best friends, have other best friends, and you may not always be best friends with your best friend.
+Not only do we prohibit you sharing your FL Studio activation with friends, it is a particularly bad idea, since you can't control who they pass it onto.
+Think seriously, best friends, have other best friends, and you may not always be best friends with your best friend.
 Once your license is 'out there' it will spread, quickly.
+We have seen cases of a license ending up on the internet within weeks and 10,000's attempted installations after we shut an account down.

 Different versions of FL Studio:

-FL Studio in 32bit and 64bit - You can install both of these versions using the same registration on all your computers, under the conditions listed above.
+FL Studio Windows 32 & 64 bit - You can install both of these versions using the same registration on all your computers, under the conditions listed above.

 Image-Line Support Team